Places Visited: Delhi, Agra, Jaipur, Khimsar, Jaisalmer, Dechu, Jodhpur, Narlai, Udaipur

 Between twenty and thirty thousand worshippers mass in the courtyard of Old Delhi’s Jama Masjid each week for Friday prayers – a scene little changed since the mosque was inaugura...

-Camel trekking, Thar Desert
+Camel trekking in the Thar Desert

 A camel trek deep into the Thar Desert is the perfect antidote to the cacophony and chaos of Rajasthani cities.
 Swaying across those seemingly endless sand flats, interrupted only...